Pekanbaru: Languages

 Indonesian is the official language that is spoken by the citizens of Pekanbaru.
-For informal use, Pekanbaru people generally use Minangkabau language in their economic and daily activities, especially in the market area.
-In addition the Malay languages and Javanese are also widely spoken because of the large population of Malays and Javanese people in Pekanbaru.
-Hokkien is mainly spoken by Tionghoa as most of the Chinese Indonesian in Pekanbaru belong to the Hokkien people.
-In fact, many Chinese Indonesian in Pekanbaru come from other regions in Riau such as Selat Panjang, Bengkalis and Siak, along with the Chinese Indonesian who are originally from Pekanbaru itself.
-Moreover, many Chinese Indonesian especially from North Sumatra, particularly the Medan and West Sumatra regions have moved to Pekanbaru due to opportunities and rapid economical growth in the area since the 1990s and 2000s.
+For informal use, Pekanbaru people regardless of their ethnicity also generally use Minangkabau language in their economic and daily activities, especially in the market area.
+In addition the local Riau Malay language and Javanese are also widely spoken because of the large population of Malays and Javanese in Pekanbaru.
+Hainanese as well as Riau Hokkien and Cantonese is mainly spoken by the Tionghoa community as most of the Chinese Indonesians in Pekanbaru belong to the Hainanese and Hoklo dialect groups.
+In fact, a minority of Chinese Indonesians in Pekanbaru also come from other regions in (mainland) Riau such as Selat Panjang, Bengkalis and Siak, along with the Chinese Indonesians who are natives of Pekanbaru itself, are also mostly from the Hainanese dialect group.
+Moreover, many Chinese Indonesians especially from North Sumatra, particularly from Medan as well as West Sumatra region and to a lesser extent the Riau Islands have internally migrated to Pekanbaru due to opportunities and rapid economical growth in the area since the 1990s and 2000s, in which the dialect groups of these internal migrants are from the Hokkien, Teochew, Cantonese and Hakka subgroups.

 Administrative districts

-The city is divided into fifteen administrative districts, formerly twelve (Indonesian: kecamatan), tabulated below with their areas and their populations.
-The table also includes the number of administrative urban villages (kelurahan) in each district.
+The city is divided into fifteen administrative districts, formerly twelve (Indonesian: kecamatan), tabulated below with their areas since the 2021 re-organisation, and their populations at the 2020 Census and according to the official estimates for mid 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (all classed as urban kelurahan), and its post codes.

-There are no data for the individual area of Tuah Madani and Binawidya, as both districts previously fell under the same district of Tampan.
-Together, both districts comprise 59,81 km2.
+Notes: (a) The former districts of Tampan (59.81 km2) and Payung Sekaki (43.24 km2) have been re-organised into these three districts since 2020, when they had 203,238 and 96,296 inhabitants respectively. (b) The former district of Tenayan Raya (171.27 km2, with 154,261 inhabitants in 2020, has been split into two new districts. (c) The former districts of Rumbai (128.85 km2) and Rumbai Pesisir (157.33 km2) have been re-organised into these three districts since 2020, when they had 78,185 and 70,488 inhabitants respectively.